 - 1. Urine and feces must be removed at least once daily or more frequently in order to maintain animals in a clean and sanitary manner.
-A written history log documenting the time and date at which such duties were accomplished initialed by the staff person who accomplished the task shall be posted in the animal's quarters.
+A written history log documenting the time and date at which such duties were accomplished initialed by the staff person who accomplished the task shall be posted in the room where the animals are housed.
 This log is to be maintained and subject to inspection for a period of six (6) months. - 2.
 Disinfectants must be used in a manner consistent with label directions and all disinfectants must be approved for use in animal housing. - 3.
 All soiled bedding or other materials/objects that are contaminated with urine or feces must be cleaned or replaced daily.
-A written history log documenting the time and date at which such duties were accomplished initialed by the staff person who accomplished the task shall be posted in the animal's quarters.
+A written history log documenting the time and date at which such duties were accomplished initialed by the staff person who accomplished the task shall be posted in the room where the animals are housed.
 This log is to be maintained and subject to inspection for a period of six (6) months. - 4.
 All feeding and watering dishes/bowls/receptacles must be maintained in a clean and sanitary manner.
 Any such dish/bowl/receptacle that is permanently stained must be replaced. - 5.
 All cats and kittens must have access to a litter box or pan.
 The litter box or pan must contain a suitable litter and be maintained as stated above in 8.2.c.1. - 6.
-Litter boxes or pans must be a minimum of twelve inches by eighteen inches in dimension. - 7.
-A minimum of one litter box or pan must be provided for every three cats if the cats are housed in a manner where multiple cats use the same enclosure. - d.
+Litter boxes or pans must be a minimum of ten inches by fourteen inches in dimension. - 7.
+A minimum of one litter box or pan must be provided for every three adult cats, or every five weaned/orphaned kittens, if the cats are housed in a manner where multiple cats use the same enclosure.
+Queens with a litter can share the same litter box. - d.
 Lighting must be sufficient to allow inspection of all cats to assess health, sanitation, food, and water. - e.
-Minimum Space Requirements for primary enclosures: NOTE: the minimum space requirements are in addition to any area occupied by a litter box or pan. - 1.
+Minimum Space Requirements for primary enclosures: - 1.
 Individual cats use following table.

 WEIGHT OF CAT MINIMUM AREA OF CAGE

-less than 8.8 pounds 3 square feet
+less than 8 pounds 3 square feet

-8.8 pounds or over 4 square feet
+8 pounds or over 4 square feet

 - 2. Multiple cats may share a primary enclosure if they are compatible and the area of the enclosure is increased by one-half of the minimum area referenced in Rule 8.2.e.1 - 3.
 Pregnant queens and queens with litters are not to be housed in the same primary enclosure with other cats. - 4.
-Queens with litters (litters of any size) are required to have a minimum area of ten square feet until the kittens reach an age of ten weeks. - 5.
-The minimum height for enclosures for all cats is twenty-four inches. - 6.
-Multiple cats may be kept in colony/common housing provided that:
+Queens with litters (litters of any size) are required to have a minimum area of eight square feet until the kittens reach an age of ten weeks.

-- i.
+- 5. The minimum height for enclosures for all cats is twenty-two inches. - 6.
+Multiple cats may be kept in colony/common housing provided that: - i.
 All cats have an individual primary enclosure available on the premises. - ii.
 The minimum colony enclosure shall be thirty-six square feet of floor space and a minimum of six feet in height. - iii.
 Cats must be of compatible behavior and sex (intact sexually mature males and intact sexually mature females should not be allowed in colony housing), and temperament.
 Kittens (less than six months of age) are not permitted to be housed in a colony with adult cats. - iv.
 The number of cats allowed into the colony is not to exceed one cat per ten square feet of floor space for adult cats; one cat per seven and one-half square feet of floor space for kittens (less than six months of age).